Side Effects of HIV Medicines

 - From the Department of Health and Human Services: Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV: Adverse Effects of Antiretroviral Agents

-- From the Department of Veterans Affairs: Body Shape Changes with HIV
+- From the Department of Veterans Affairs: FAQ: Will HIV medicines cause changes to your fat and stomach?

 - Call 1-800-448-0440